broadinstitute/computational-resources/01_Introduction/01_Shell_Commands/Shell_Commands.md

 ### Print Working Directory

-Enter the command `pwd`, to print the working directory.
+Enter the command `pwd`, to print the working directory

 ```shell
 yourname@something ~ % pwd
 ```

-This will print the folder you are currently working in:
+This will print the folder you are currently working in

 ```shell
 /Users/yourname